aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-conversion/save-image-as-eps/_index.md

 ---
-title: Save Image as EPS in Java with Aspose.Page
+title: Convert Image to EPS with Aspose.Page – Save Image as EPS in Java
 linktitle: Save Image as EPS in Java
 second_title: Aspose.Page Java API
-description: Learn how to save images as EPS in Java using Aspose.Page, the powerful library for graphics and printing.
+description: Learn how to convert images to EPS in Java using Aspose.Page, the powerful library for graphics and printing.
 weight: 12
 url: /java/postscript-conversion/save-image-as-eps/
-date: 2025-12-07
+date: 2026-02-10
 ---

 {{< blocks/products/pf/main-wrap-class >}}